Sagyam/DCGAN/README.md

 # DCGAN
+This project is based on a guided project offered on [Coursera](https://www.coursera.org/learn/generative-adversarial-networks-keras/).

+[Click here](https://colab.research.google.com/drive/1wp5wRPvaQhJbtqm7Pvy5NCWB5yckdG2y?usp=sharing) to view the interactive notebook.

-This tutorial demonstrates how to generate images of handwritten digits using a Deep Convolutional Generative Adversarial Network (DCGAN).
+This Network generate images of clothing item using a Deep Convolutional Generative Adversarial Network (DCGAN).
 The code is written using the Keras Sequential API

 # What are GANs?
 Generative Adversarial Networks (GANs) are one of the most interesting ideas in computer science today.
 Two models are trained simultaneously by an adversarial process.
 A generator ("the artist") learns to create images that look real, while a discriminator ("the art critic") learns to tell real images apart from fakes.